How to Become a Licensed Marriage and Family Therapist

 Aside from earning a master's degree, all states require marriage and family therapists to complete two years of clinical experience.
 Marriage and family therapists can meet these requirements by volunteering their services or becoming employed by nonprofit, charitable organizations, colleges, private practices, or any other agency that provides mental health services.
 A licensed marriage and family therapist, psychologist, or social worker must supervise this type of work experience.

 Once they've completed their education and clinical experience, aspiring marriage and family therapists can sit for their state's licensing exam.
 Some states issue their own exam, while others use the Examination in Marital and Family Therapy, which is administered by the Association of Marital and Family Therapy Regulatory Boards.
 This four-hour, multiple-choice exam evaluates candidates' knowledge of such areas as client diagnosis, ethical standards, and the development of treatment interventions.

 Step 5: Complete Continuing Education Requirements

 Marriage and family therapist licenses typically last for a two-year period.
-In order to renew these credentials, therapists will need to earn enough continuing education credits (CEUs).
-These are available through state-approved workshops, courses or online training programs.
+In order to renew these credentials, therapists need to accumulate enough continuing education credits (CEUs).
+These are available through state-approved workshops, courses, or online training programs.
 Marriage and family therapists can also earn CEUs for their supervising or teaching responsibilities.